 Additional information about Dementia Screening Services: Are you or is your loved one experiencing memory loss?
 Do you wonder if it is simply a part of normal aging or whether it may reflect the early stages of a more serious condition, such as Alzheimer’s Disease or other types of dementia?

-The UCLA Psychology Clinic is offering a new service for older adults with concerns about memory loss and dementia, which can be offered fully remotely via telehealth if desired.
+The UCLA Psychology Clinic offers a new service for older adults with concerns about memory loss and dementia, which can be offered fully remotely via telehealth if desired.
 The Dementia Screening Service provides a quick (approximately 3 hours) and cost-effective ($350) method to identify older adults who may be experiencing memory loss or dementia that may warrant a more thorough clinical evaluation or referrals to other providers.
 The Dementia Screen Service can also identify those who do not appear to be experiencing clinically significant cognitive changes or dementia.
 The one-time visit includes clinical interviewing of both patients and informants, questionnaires and rating scales, a cognitive screening measure, and a brief neuropsychological test battery.
 Preliminary feedback is provided at the end of the session, followed by a letter summarizing the key findings of the screening and personalized recommendations.
 All services are conducted by graduate students in the top-ranked clinical psychology Ph.D. program at UCLA under the supervision of the Associate Director of the UCLA Psychology Clinic, a licensed clinical psychologist and neuropsychologist with expertise in geropsychology.
 For further information or to make an appointment, please call the UCLA Psychology Clinic main office at: (310) 825-2305.